 Sanam earned her BA, cum laude, in Operations Research and received her MA in Engineering and Management Systems from Columbia University in 2003.
 She has served as the Executive Director of Pardis for Children since 2011 and is responsible for all strategic and operational duties.
-She is the president of the board at Pardis for Children and a board member of Brooklyn Children’s museum.
-Sanam, her husband, Morad Masjedi, and their two sons reside in Brooklyn, New York.
+She is also the president of the board at Pardis for Children and serves on the board of trustees at Brooklyn Children's museum.
+Sanam, her husband, Morad Masjedi and their two sons reside in Brooklyn, New York.

 Born and raised in Tehran, Aida Izadpanah is an award-winning artist and educator living in New York City.
 She holds a Ph.D. in Environmental Psychology and is a former Teaching Assistant at Art Students League of New York.
 Aida is author of the book Child, Play and City: Processes, Principles and Criteria for Planning and Design of Children’s Play Spaces (published in Farsi) and co-author of a book in process (in English) about humanitarian visual representations of war-affected children.